Tech Tips

 Because most of us will never see the MAXIMUM miles we should be changing the

-filter every 2 years and the fluid every 4 years.
+filter every 2 years and the fluid every 4 years or have it tested by

 Note